• Skip to primary navigation

 Whisking a soy-sesame sauce in a glass liquid measuring cup.

-Step 1: In a glass measuring cup (or small bowl), whisk together the low FODMAP broth, soy sauce, brown sugar, cornstarch, garlic-infused oil, rice vinegar, sesame seeds, and ginger.
+Step 1: In a glass measuring cup (or small bowl), whisk together the low FODMAP broth, soy sauce, brown sugar, cornstarch, garlic-infused oil, rice vinegar, sesame seeds, sesame oil, and ginger.

 Browning chicken thigh pieces in a large skillet.